unisonweb/unison/docs/codebase-editor-design.markdown

 ## The model

-This section gives the model of what a `Codebase` is, what a `Branch` is, what their API is.
+This section gives the model of what a `Codebase` is and its API.
 Later we'll cover what the actual user experience is for interacting with the model, along with various concrete usage scenarios.

-The model deals with a few types, `Code`, `Codebase`, `Branch`, and `Namespace`:
+The model deals with a few types, `Code`, `Codebase`, and `Release`:

 * `Code` could be a function or value definition (a `Term`) or a `TypeDeclaration`.
 Each `Term` in the `Codebase` also includes its `Type`.
 A Unison codebase contains no ill-typed terms.
 Each `Code` also knows its `Author` and `License`, which are just terms.
-* `Namespace` denotes a `Map Code Name` which assigns a unique fully-qualified `Name` to each `Code`.
+* `Namespace` denotes a `Map Name Code`.
-* `Branch` denotes a function from `Set Code -> (Set Code, Namespace)`.
+* `Release` denotes a `(Namespace, Code -> Maybe Code)`.
 It produces a new set of definitions, along with unique names for any number of these definitions.
 We can think of a branch as moving the codebase from one version to another.
 * `Codebase` denotes a `Set Code`, a `Map Name Branch` of named "pending" branches, and a `Map Name Branch` of named "saved" branches.

 At a high level, a `Branch` denotes a function from `Set Code` to `(Set Code, Namespace)`, but we use a representation that comes equipped with a commutative merge operation that allows multiple developers to collaborate on building a `Branch`.
 This section gives a model for that.